PeterZs/astro/LSST_stack_info.md

 	$ setup -r . -t (*appropriate version number here*)
 	$ scons opt=3

-	-This may not be the best method, but seems to work.
+This may not be the best method, but seems to work.